Protecting Your Intellectual Property During the Coronavirus Pandemic

 India’s Office of the Controller General of Patents, Designs, and Trademarks (CGPDTM)

 Following the announcement that India would enter a nationwide lockdown to prevent the spread of the coronavirus, the CGPDTM issued a public notice on March 25 that it will remain closed for a 21 day period, in conformity with the nationwide lockdown.
 Consequently, any IP-related deadlines that would otherwise fall within this period were deferred to the date on which the lockdown will be lifted.
 India’s nationwide lockdown was subsequently extended until June 1, 2020.
 Consequently, any IP-related deadlines are now similarly extended until June 1.
 The registry has also cancelled all hearings that were scheduled on lockdown dates, with parties being notified of new dates at a later time.
 The High Court of Delhi and all subordinate courts are similarly suspending their operations until, at the earliest, June 1.
 India’s lockdown was subsequently extended until June 30 for containment areas, with a phased reopening currently being planned for areas with lower COVID-19 case counts.
+In view of a challenge by the Intellectual Property Attorneys Association over the registry’s handling of deadline extensions and a statement from the Delhi High Court regarding the imposition of timelines on limitation periods, deadlines stand extended until further notice from the Supreme Court.
 Nonetheless, the e-filing services of CGPDTM are unaffected by the lockdown.

 The Russian IP Office (Rospatent)